-When a family breakdown happens, it takes time for the whole family to adjust.
+When there’s a separation or divorce, it can take time for the whole family to adjust.
 For your grandchild, there’ll probably be new living and parenting arrangements.
-This means it can be a confusing time, both emotionally and practically.
+It can be a confusing time for them, both emotionally and practically.

-You might be worried about how your grandchild will cope with different living arrangements.
-What really matters is how children are parented, not the type of household they live in.
-If your grandchild still has a secure emotional base, encouragement, routine, protection and the support of a loving parent, his needs are probably being met.
+You might be worried about how your grandchild will cope with new family arrangements.
+It might help to know that children are usually OK if they have a secure emotional base, encouragement, routine, protection and the support of a loving parent.

-If you’ve got a good relationship with your grandchild’s parents, you might talk over some of the problems together.
-It can help to practise what you want to say so that you’re positive and supportive.
+If you’ve got a good relationship with your grandchild’s parents, you might even be able to talk over some of the problems together.
+It can help to practise what you want to say so that you’re positive, supportive and non-judgmental.